-As the ones interacting, evaluating and supporting the patient and their families along the continuum of care, caregivers embody a large part of the patient experience.
-Traditionally, healthcare leaders focused on improving the patient experience by developing initiatives that center around the patient; however, it’s becoming apparent that those initiatives alone are not enough to change the perspectives of the patient—not without first building a supportive infrastructure for the caregiver.
+As the ones interacting, evaluating, and supporting the patient and their families along the continuum of care, caregivers embody a large part of the patient experience.
+Traditionally, healthcare leaders have focused on improving the patient experience by developing initiatives that center around the patient; however, it’s becoming apparent that those initiatives alone are not enough to change the perspectives of the patient—not without first building a supportive infrastructure for the caregiver.

 When given interpersonal and workplace support, caregivers have the tools they need to provide excellent patient care.
 By helping the caregiver succeed in their workplace, they become more engaged and loyal to their workplace.
 While this type of engagement research is not required, it is nonetheless helpful to understand the caregiver perspective to ensure you have loyal and dedicated staff for patient care.
 Having fully engaged caregivers who are willing to invest more of themselves and put forth more effort into their performance positively impacts the overall patient experience.

 Who should you turn to in order to obtain this feedback?
 There are many vendors to choose from to administer and manage the process.
 What are the critical factors to evaluate when choosing a vendor?
 Consider these six factors when choosing a survey company to measure engagement.

 How To Increase Employee Engagement

 Focus and Scale.
 What scale does the vender use to measure caregiver satisfaction and engagement?
 It’s important to understand what you are measuring, as well as the focus of the survey.
 A top box focus on excellence and striving to be the best is key to understanding how your caregivers rate their workplace.